-Playing Tug With Your Dog Won’t Make Him Aggressive
+Playing Tug With Your Dog Will Not Make Him Aggressive

 Laika and I play tug of war nearly everyday – it’s physically tiring, mentally stimulating, and just plain fun.
 And despite an old popular myth is does not cause aggression in dogs.